 Now I think it’s time to highlight those differences in one place.
 You’ll still get my in-your-face advice and opinions but now you’ll get a variety of other viewpoints to help you find the one that’s right for you.

-I am the owner and creator of Enemy of Debt.
+I am the creator of Enemy of Debt.
 I believe most people disregard the most crucial factors hindering them from becoming debt free which is why I choose to focus on dealing with the psychological side of money as opposed to the math.
 Our behaviors are our biggest obstacles to successfully managing our money and I like to face those behaviors head on.
 I make no attempts at sugar coating the truth and believe that if we face the person in the mirror we will defeat and change the habits and behaviors that put us in debt in the first place.

 My advice to you would be to become debt free and truly start living.
 We’ve got your back!